Best Patio Heater in 2017 (Detailed Reviews and Buying Guide)

 The pictures and print are not clearly illustrated in the pages.
 They are poorly labeled and small.
 But that doesn't mean that you can fix it.

-6. Thermo Tiki Deluxe - Outdoor Propane Patio heater
+6. Thermo Tiki Deluxe - Best Outdoor Propane Patio heater

 I guess the manufacturer spend lots of man-hours just making a premium finish like this.
 Looking at the design and the material used to make this patio heater.
 It sends a statement about how durable, this unit is.
 You can't match to all other heaters that I have mentioned here.